A digital drawing of two people standing across from each other. On person is holding a giant muni bond, and the other a corporate bond.

 A bond ladder can also be constructed with the investor’s own tax rate in mind—along with careful consideration of the tax treatment of different bond sectors like US Treasurys, corporates and in-state versus out-of-state municipals.
 For example, a traditional municipal bond buyer in a mid-tier tax bracket may benefit from a more tactical but still rules-based approach—one that aims to optimize the allocation between tax-exempt and taxable bonds based on their tax rate and the relative value between sectors, always buying the bond with the highest after-tax yield.

 Bond ladders may also offer returns that are easier to predict.
 With no market timing of interest rates, yield curve or credit, laddered bond portfolios lend themselves to more dependable return outcomes relative to active portfolios.
-Returns and potential tax savings from loss harvesting can be estimated using an interest rate scenario calculator.
+Returns and potential tax savings from loss harvesting can be estimated using a Laddered Interest Rate Scenario Tool.

-ESG factors have become another popular element of customization within the equity direct indexing space.
+Responsible investing factors are another element of customization within the equity direct indexing space.
 Both corporate and municipal bond ladder solutions also offer investors the ability to align their fixed income exposures with their values.
-In the corporate space, investors can choose from a variety of ESG screens based on business involvement, reporting transparency or ESG analyst ratings.
+In the corporate space, investors can choose from a variety of environmental and social screens based on business involvement, reporting transparency or analyst ratings.
 In the municipal space, investors can filter on the bond’s use of proceeds to invest in projects that have positive social or environmental impacts.

 The bottom line

-A bond ladder can be an attractive vehicle for implementing a direct indexinglike approach in fixed income.
-While tracking a specific index may be less of a focus than with equities, the two approaches share similar potential benefits around personalization, flexibility and tax advantages.
+A bond ladder can be an attractive vehicle for implementing a direct indexing-like approach in fixed income.
+While tracking a specific index may be less of a focus than in equity direct indexing, the two approaches share similar potential benefits around personalization, flexibility and tax advantages.

 More to explore